 2. All About Soil & Planting

 Your next step?
-Pick a location so that your Hydrangea can reach its full size without the need for pruning, and plant at the same depth as its shipped container.
-Basically, dig a hole deep enough to accommodate the rootball + the bit of extra room the pot provides.
+Pick a location so that your hydrangea can reach its full size without the need for pruning, and plant at the same depth as its shipped container.
+Basically, dig a hole deep enough to accommodate the rootball and the bit of extra room the pot provides.

 3. Let the Sunshine In

-One thing's for sure: Hydrangeas love plenty of water, especially new plants!
-Because Hydrangeas have shallow roots, so they dry out more quickly than other varieties.
+One thing's for sure - hydrangeas love plenty of water, especially new plants!
+Because hydrangeas have shallow roots, they dry out more quickly than other varieties.
 After you plant, a 2 to 3-inch layer of bark mulch is super helpful, providing a layer to keep in moisture and keep out weeds.

 Smooth or Panicle Hydrangeas